rowdiest/tt/README.md

-Track Timer is a shell script that implements timers.
+Track Time is a shell script that implements timers.